 All persons in the Commonwealth of Pennsylvania, between the ages of six and 21 years, are entitled to a free and full education in the public School District where they reside.
-Parents or guardians of all children between the ages of six and 18 are required by the compulsory attendance law to ensure that their children attend an approved educational institution, unless legally excused.
+Parent/Guardian of all children between the ages of six and 18 are required by the compulsory attendance law to ensure that their children attend an approved educational institution, unless legally excused per 22 P.S. §11-11.51.
 Students who have not graduated may not be asked to leave school merely because they have reached 18 years of age if they are fulfilling their responsibilities as students.
 A student may not be excluded from the public schools or from extracurricular activities because:

-- The student is married. - The student is pregnant/parenting. - The student has a pregnancy-related disability. - The student has a disability as identified by Chapter 15 (relating to protected handicapped students). - The student is an eligible student identified under Chapter 14 (relating to special education services and programs).
+- The student is married. - The student is pregnant/parenting. - The student has a pregnancy-related disability. - The student has a disability as identified by Chapter 15 (relating to protected students receiving handicapped services).

+■ The student is an eligible student identified under Chapter 14 (relating to special education services and programs).